DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Related Work

 The central challenge for FedNAS is the confluence of statistical (non-IID) and system (hardware) heterogeneity \cite{yu2022resourceaware}.
 A ``one-size-fits-all'' architecture is often suboptimal, leading to two main branches of research: \begin{enumerate} \item \textbf{Data Personalization:} Many works focus on adapting the architecture to local data.
 For instance, \cite{roth2021federated} allows clients to find a locally optimal path through a global supernet for 3D medical segmentation.
 Other methods, such as Peaches \cite{yan2024peaches} and FedPNAS \cite{hoang2021personalized}, use a ``base-and-personal'' structure, while others employ reinforcement learning \cite{yao2021fedmodelsearchrl, yao2024perfedrlnas} or knowledge distillation \cite{liu2025collaborativenas, yang2025hapfnas} to manage heterogeneity.

 \item \textbf{System Efficiency (Our Focus):} Other approaches leverage the supernet paradigm to handle \emph{system} heterogeneity.
 The goal is to create a single global supernet from which clients can extract subnets of different sizes \cite{horvath2021fjord}.
-However, many such methods suffer from two limitations highlighted by \cite{khare2023superfednas}: (1) prohibitive computational costs due to tightly coupled search and training phases \cite{wang2025energy, liu2024finch}; and (2) restricted search spaces that limit diversity \cite{yuan2022resource}. \end{enumerate}
+However, many such methods suffer from two limitations highlighted by \cite{khare2023superfednas}: (1) prohibitive computational costs due to tightly coupled search and training phases \cite{wang2025energy, liu2024finch}; and (2) restricted search spaces that limit diversity \cite{yuan2022resource}.
+These limitations are particularly detrimental in IoT contexts, where the hardware spectrum is broad and new device types emerge frequently, demanding rapid architecture specialization. \end{enumerate}

 Our research builds upon the SuperFedNAS framework \cite{khare2023superfednas}, which addressed the cost limitation by decoupling supernet training from the search phase.
 While efficient ($O(1)$ search cost), we identify that SuperFedNAS relies on unguided random sampling (e.g., Sandwich Rule), leading to inefficient weight updates.
 Our approach resonates with recent advances in \emph{centralized} NAS that critique random sampling: DC-NAS \cite{venkatesha2023dcnas} proposes diversified sampling to balance exploration, while PreNAS \cite{wang2023prenas} utilizes a zero-cost proxy to focus training on high-quality candidates.
 We are the first to adapt these advanced sampling concepts to the challenging federated environment.